jbinder/jbx_appointment_booking/README.txt

 userGroup // the group which newly registered user will be assigned to adminEmail // the e-mail address which will receive notifications about new and cancelled appointments

+To use an other calendar that the default one:
+Set the calendarEventFeedURI parameter to the Feed URI of the desired calendar.
+You get the basic URI from your Google Calendar account:
+Calendar settings / Calendar Address / XML
+It looks like this: https://www.google.com/calendar/feeds/user/public/basic Change the last part of this URI from public/basic to private/full to get the correct Feed URI.
+It should look like this: https://www.google.com/calendar/feeds/user/private/full

 Other important parameters are: slotLength // appointment slot length in minutes types // the appointment types which can be selected by the user